Dutch Oven Accessories for Cast Iron Cooking

 26. Chainmail cast iron scrubber

 Clean your cast iron with a chain scrubber that will not scratch or damage the iron.
-It keeps the natural oil flavors that have built up over time to remain in tack.
+It keeps the natural oil flavors built up over time to remain intact.

-These scrubbers washed in soapy water then rinsed in hot water while camping and left out to dry will not retain any bacteria, mold, or other nasties that like to live in sponges and scourers.
+These scrubbers washed in soapy water, rinsed in hot water while camping, and left out to dry will not retain any bacteria, mold, or other nasties that like to live in sponges and scourers.

 27. Bristle Brush

-If you want to clean your cast iron the way it is meant to clean chemicals you will need a tough scrubbing brush to remove any food left on your iron after cooking.
+If you want to clean your cast iron how it is meant to be cleaned, you will need a tough scrubbing brush to remove any food left on your iron after cooking.

-You can also combine the use of them with other cleaners for faster cleaning.
+You can also combine them with other cleaners for faster cleaning.

 28. Lodge Pan Scrapers

 Pan scrapers are designed to get food that has dried onto cookware off.
-But you can certainly use these soon after cooking in conjunction with a bristle brush to remove stuck-on food particles.
+But you can use these after cooking with a bristle brush to remove stuck-on food particles.

 29. Cast Iron Soap – Scrub – Oil

-If you do not use your cast iron regularly you might want to invest in a kit like this so you clean season and condition your iron before storing it away again.
+If you do not use your cast iron regularly, you might want to invest in a kit like this to clean, season, and condition your iron before storing it again.

 Don’t forget to check out my guide on cleaning your Dutch oven after cooking.
-Go here for all the tips for cleaning your oven while camping.
+Check out my tips for cleaning your oven while camping.

 30. Cast Iron Care Kit